Annual General Meeting 2020

-Due to the ongoing Covid-19 restrictions, our Annual General Meeting will be held online for the first time this year.
+Due to the ongoing Covid-19 restrictions, our 2020 Annual General Meeting was held online for the first time this year.

-Current Trustees Adrian Platt and Howard Thorne are stepping down from their roles as they move away from the county.
-We thank them both for their hard work and support during their time on the council.
-We also sadly lost Treasurer, Alan Salt this year and will be appointing a new Treasurer at the AGM.
-Alan was a long term supporter of Shropshire Wildlife Trust and will missed by everyone associated with the Trust.
+Current Trustee Adrian Platt is stepping down from his role and we thank him for his hard work and support during his time on the council.
+Kate Mayne has been re-elected following her first 4-year term and has agreed to stand for her second term.
+We sadly lost Treasurer, Alan Salt this year, Alan was a long term supporter of Shropshire Wildlife Trust and will missed by everyone associated with the Trust.

 Lizzie moved back to Shropshire at the beginning of 2018 to help out with the management of her family’s farm in South Shropshire.
 Since moving home, Lizzie has become involved with a number of local projects and is one of the founding members of the Middle Marches Community Land Trust.
 Her passion for charities led her to complete an MA in Charity Management in 2015 and she now enjoys working with a number of charities as a website freelancer.